s1rching/skiovox-helper-mv3/README.md

-# Skiovox Helper
+# Skiovox Helper MV3
-### The helper extension for the Skiovox exploit.
+### The helper extension for the Skiovox exploit ported to manifest version 3.

 ## Install

 **Installation steps can be seen in the "stage 3" section on [skiovox.com](https://skiovox.com)**

-Once installed, open a new tab to see the extension's homepage.
+Once installed, click alt+shift+t to see the extension's homepage.

 ## Features
 - Fixes most shortcut functionality within the exploit